Emphasize plant-based meals

 For information on events near you – or if you’re interested in hosting one – please contact us!

-HSI, Africa offers a three-day, hands-on culinary training for food service professionals, chefs and catering management staff.
+HSI/ Africa offers free hands-on culinary training for food service professionals, chefs and catering management staff.
 We will train up to 20 of your food service professionals on how to create and present delicious plant-based foods, using local and affordable ingredients.
-During the training, each attendee receives a Green Monday apron and a recipe booklet with plant-based recipes and instruction on how to create delicious, nutritious, healthy breakfasts, lunches, dinners, and desserts.
-Attendees who complete the training also receive an attendance certificate from HSI, Africa.
-HSI, Africa asks that organizations pay for the cost of ingredients, however, training is provided free of charge.
+During the training, each attendee receives a Green Monday recipe booklet with plant-based recipes and instruction on how to create delicious, nutritious, healthy breakfasts, lunches, dinners, and desserts.
+Attendees who complete the training also receive an attendance certificate from HSI/Africa.
+All we ask is that organizations pay for the cost of ingredients.
 If this is an obstacle for your organization, we are happy to explore the opportunities to work with you around it.

 Nutrition workshops for academic institutions